kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 layout: post
 title: Covariance and contravariance in Scala
 ---
 This post explains concepts of covariance and contravariance.
 It focuses on real world metaphors and on code examples that show how those concepts can be used in Scala.
-Metaphors are borrowed from Erik Meijer talk _Contravariance is the Dual of Covariance Implies Iterable is the Dual of Observable (Making Money Using Math)_ [Meijer2014].
+Metaphors are borrowed from Erik Meijer's talk _Contravariance is the Dual of Covariance Implies Iterable is the Dual of Observable (Making Money Using Math)_ [Meijer2014].

 ## Covariance
 <a name="covariance"></a>